bflaven/learning_python_for_all/001_python_crash_course_eric_matthes/README.md

 **(a) Looping Through a Dictionary**

 A single Python dictionary can contain just a few key-value pairs or millions of pairs.
 Because a dictionary can contain large amounts of data, Python lets you loop through a dictionary.
 Dictionaries can be used to store information in a variety of ways; therefore, several different ways exist to loop through them.
-You can loop through all of a dictionary’s key-value pairs, through its keys, or through its values.
+You can loop through all of a dictionary's key-value pairs, through its keys, or through its values.

 **(b) Nesting**